RealImage/testing-challenge-2021/README.md

 # Automation Coding Challenge

-In this coding challenge, you need to write test cases and automate the same using the APIs of a Web Application called “ShareBox”.
+Automation of Test cases using the APIs of a Web Application called “ShareBox”.

+# EXECUTION VIDEO LINK:
+Click on this below link to view the Video Execution: https://www.loom.com/share/3f2ae936a66e43a9bb26d6eb89156d06

 #### Notes:
 * For scenarios to automate, refer: https://github.com/RealImage/testing-challenge-2019#scenarios-to-automate-api-documentation-httpsqubeshareboxdocsapiaryio